onexample/silver-hasher/README.md

 # silver-hasher

-Implementation of most used functions and data structures
+Implementation of most used functions and data structures.

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Prerequisites

+Make sure you have installed NodeJS v >= 7.3.0.

+## Installing

+To install run:

+    npm install silver-hasher --save

+## Running the tests

+    npm run test

+## Build

+    npm run build

 # Functions